Sales enablement gives sales teams the content, tools and processes they need to close deals faster and more consistently.

 What is sales enablement?

-Sales enablement involves creating and gathering content and tools that help your company sell products effectively.
+It involves creating and gathering content, tools, training and data that help your company move deals forward.

 These resources include pitch decks, how-to guides, onboarding documents, sales training cheat sheets, digital tools and more.